Film examiner Dr Jim Barratt speaks of changes at the BBFC

 JB - Many of the so called 'video nasties' were never prosecuted under the Obscene Publications Act, and so are eligible, in principle, for video classification.
 These titles have lost a lot of their power due to the fact that audience

-these films were at the cutting edge of the genre.
+when these films were at the cutting edge of the genre.
 Things have moved on, and the Board recognises that older horror titles can be read in different ways with the passage of time.
-As for these titles appearing in the home, they have such notoriety as a
+As for these titles appearing in the home, they have such

 6degrees - Is there a relaxing on the attitudes to violence and soft porn laws?